chirpers/diyapis-npm/README.md

     console.log(result);
   });

-// connect to the diyapis mqtt broker client.connect();
+// connect to the diyapis mqtt broker after authenticating to the API client.connect();

 // listen for mqtt messages